afiodorov/afiodorov.github.io/_posts/2017-10-19-proud-phd-dropout.md

 people who are easily impressed by titles".
 The truth is, there isn't much to the title: PhD program is really unstructured and getting one doesn't actually signal all that much due to variability involved.
-Pursuing the title violated my "substance of status" value.
+Pursuing the title violated my "substance over status" value.

 Those were the main arguments that I kept mulling over: on my own and with my colleagues.
 My colleagues often weren't particularly understanding either: